godunko/ada-spark-rfcs/considered/rfc-lightweight-iterators.rst

 several alternative implementations.
 We don't know implementation details in advance, so the only way we can define Cursor is a class-wide type.
 As result on each iteration new class-wide object is created, copied and old one is destroyed.
-This is rater expensive.
+This is rather expensive.

 .. code:: ada